Swizzler121/EZproxy_LogFileAnalysis/README.md

 4. Download the latest archive from the releases page.
 5. Extract the script and related files into the directory we just created.
 6. Install the required dependancies
-	- Open Command Prompt, Powershell, or Powershell core and navigate to the directory we created, E.g. `cd C:\Users\{username}\ezp-stats\`
+	- Open Command Prompt, Powershell, or Powershell core as an administrator (install may fail when running as standard user) and navigate to the directory we created, E.g. `cd C:\Users\{username}\ezp-stats\`
-	- Run the following command: `pip install -r requirements.txt` This command will download the required dependencies via the Python Package Installer.
+	- Run the following command: `pip install -r requirements.txt`  as Administrator.
+This command will download the required dependencies via the Python Package Installer.
 Make sure you are currently in the directory with the requirements.txt file or this command will fail.
+I've had numpy wheels fail to compile when using 3.10, but we do not use that dependancy, so this is fine.

 **Linux via Archive**
 1. Check for python 3, install if needed.